-HANDICAP ASSISTANCE: Anticipated costs for care aides and auxiliary apparatus for
+HANDICAP ASSISTANCE: Anticipated costs for care aides and auxiliary apparatus for handicapped or disabled family members that enable a family member (including the handicapped family member) to work.

 HANDICAPPED PERSON: [Referred to as a Person with a Disability].
 A person having a physical or mental impairment which: